2020 NHL playoff schedule: Stanley Cup Second Round schedule

 *if necessary

-No. 2 Tampa Bay Lightning vs. No. 4 Boston Bruins (Series tied 1-1)
+No. 2 Tampa Bay Lightning vs. No. 4 Boston Bruins (TBL leads series 2-1)

 Series preview